eclipse-openj9/openj9-docs/docs/xdump.md

 1. The location specified by the `-Xdump:<agent>:file` suboption on the command line (if that location includes a path).
 This location applies to the specified dump agent type only.
 2. The location specified by the `-Xdump:directory` option on the command line.
 This location applies to all dump agent types.
-3. The location specified by the relevant environment variable:
+3. The location specified by the relevant environment variable (See **Table: Environment Variables**).
+4. The current working directory of the OpenJ9 VM process.

+**Table: Environment Variables**

 | Dump agent type            | z/OS operating systems     | Other operating systems |
 |----------------------------|----------------------------|-------------------------|